 PROGRAM OVERVIEW The international relations major is an interdisciplinary program designed to meet the needs of students interested in understanding and/or working in international affairs.
 The goal is to train students for responsible global citizenship and entry into internationally related jobs in business, government or international public or private agencies.
 The curriculum is designed to provide greater breadth than is possible by concentration in a single discipline, yet permit sufficiently focused study in international affairs to prepare the student for direct entry into the field of international service or continued post-graduate study.

-FACULTY Five full-time faculty, all affiliated with the Department of Politics and International Relations, serve as academic advisers to students majoring in international relations and teach courses in the program.
+FACULTY Five full-time faculty, all affiliated with the Department of Political Science, serve as academic advisers to students majoring in international relations and teach courses in the program.
 In addition, faculty from various other departments, including history, economics, and culture and society, offer courses that are included in the international relations major.

 ACADEMIC PREPARATION High school coursework (or equivalent training) in a foreign language is highly recommended, though not required, as preparation for students planning to major in international relations.